Adelaide Film Festival: Indigenous Feature Documentary Initiative

 In partnership with Screen Australia, KOJO and the National Film and Sound Archive, this initiative, the first of its kind, was created in 2015 to support an "innovative, observational and/or social justice documentary" with a funding package of up to A$738,000.
 The award provided funding for an established Indigenous film-maker to make a feature-length documentary, providing funding for the director and a producer.

-Eualeyai/Kamillaroi writer and academic Larissa Behrendt, along with Michaela Perske, writer and producer, were awarded the funding in 2016 to work on their feature documentary project, After the Apology.
+Eualeyai/Kamillaroi writer and academic Larissa Behrendt, along with Michaela Perske as writer and producer, were awarded the funding in 2016 to work on their feature documentary project, After the Apology.

 On 9 October 2017, AFF held the world première of the resulting film, and it was sold out at the Winda Film Festival in Sydney in November of that year.
 The film focuses on a group of grandmothers (Grandmothers Against Removals) taking on the system over the increase in Indigenous child removal in the years following Kevin Rudd's Apology to Australia's Indigenous peoples, in which he offered an apology on behalf of the Australian Government to the Stolen Generations resulting from historic child removal policies in Australia.
 It won Best Direction of a Documentary Feature Film from the Australian Directors Guild in 2018, and was nominated in three categories in the 2018 AACTA Awards: Best Direction in Nonfiction Television (Larissa Behrendt); Best Documentary or Factual Program (Michaela Perske); and Best Original Music Score in A Documentary (Caitlin Yeo).